 How can you have more meaningful conversations with your kids and get to know them better?
 How can you use these conversations to also build up their skills to prepare them for their future?
 What questions are quick and fun to ask but also get them thinking critically, logically and laterally?

 We have done the hard work so you don't have to!
-Here are 101 questions for kids that will get them "talking, thinking and feeling" - building the skills they need to thrive in tomorrow's world (perfect for 7-11 year olds).
+Here are 101 questions for kids that will get them "talking and thinking" - helping you get to know your child with more meaningful conversations, and at the same time building the skills they need to thrive in tomorrow's world.

 The great thing about this list is that they are not only fun to use after school or at the dinner table, but they also focus in on some of the “soft skills” that the next generation will need to thrive – creativity, critical thinking, resilience etc.

 See our App to have all this and more in the palm of your hand, but in the meantime enjoy the list below….

 1. What was the best thing that happened to you today?